openedx/frontend-app-learner-portal-enterprise/README.md

 * Visit http://localhost:18000/admin/enterprise/
 * Login as edx/edx
-* Go to http://localhost:18000/admin/enterprise/enterprisecustomer/ and locate the `slug` for the customer named 'Test enterprise'
+* Visit the Enterprise Customers link, it should be http://localhost:18000/admin/enterprise/enterprisecustomer/ and locate the `slug` for the customer named 'Test enterprise'
     * This is probably `test-enterprise`
+    * The `slug` is used as a url path to visit the enterprise portal for this customer, more on that later
 * Now click on the Test Enterprise user link
 * Click on `Manage learners`
 * This page should list at least one learner account like enterprise_learner_1@example.com (username), password is the same as `edx` user